All Episodes

 It's in the Wichita Eagle.

-And it's uh it's their editorial that uh today, in fact.
+And it's their editorial today, in fact.

-It's not reassuring that according to the Washington Post, the NSA program has been sweeping in scope.
+It's not reassuring that, according to the Washington Post, the NSA program has been sweeping in scope.

-It's see, it's not reassuring.
+See, it's not reassuring.

-It's been sweeping in scope.
+It has been sweeping in scope.

-Would such a broad surveillance net with such a high washout rate pass, Fourth Amendment muster.
+Would such a broad surveillance net with such a high washout rate pass Fourth Amendment muster?

-All of these phone calls, potential suspects.
+See, no focus on, hey, all of these phone calls, potential suspects.

-He said terrorists and terrorist governments are giving us almost daily evidence of their fanatical hatred and violent sadism as the clock ticks away toward their gaining possession of nuclear weapons.
+He said, terrorists and terrorist governments are giving us almost daily evidence of their fanatical hatred and violent sadism as the clock ticks away toward their gaining possession of nuclear weapons.

-They not only hold a harmless young woman hostage in Iraq, they parade her parents or parade her in tears on television just as they have paraded not only the terrorizing, but even the beheading of others on TV.
+They not only hold a harmless young woman hostage in Iraq, they parade her parents or parade her in tears on television, just as they have paraded not only the terrorizing, but even the beheading of others on TV.

 Moreover, there's a large and gleeful audience in the Arab world for these gross brutalities, just as there was glee and cheering among the Palestinians when the televised destruction of the World Trade Center was broadcast in the Middle East.